-7. With a pencil or other plastic tool, push the battery in the direction of the arrow to free the battery from the metal clip.
+7. With the nylon probe tool, push the battery in the direction of the arrow to free the battery from the metal clip.

 Replacing the Battery

 - 1. Remove the replacement battery from its packaging. - 2.
 Holding the battery positive side up, push the battery (in the direction of the arrow) under the battery clip.
 The battery should slip into place under the clip.